 "I used to be a runner," Kim says.
 She now calls the Aquabike "a very nice change of pace.
 It gives me a good workout."

 After getting her water bike, Kim began using it "two to three times a week."
 She positions the bike in front of the Endless Pools swim current and turns it up; "not too light, not too heavy, just right in the middle," is the sweet spot that she found with the current.
 "It's just neat with all that resistance from the water."

 On an underwater bike, the water creates resistance against your legs from all directions.
 When you pedal in front of the swim current, you get additional forward resistance.

-Kim is 5-feet, 9-inches tall, and her Original Endless Pool has the standard water depth of 39 inches.
+Kim is 5-feet, 9-inches tall, and her Original pool has the standard water depth of 39 inches.
 So the water "comes up to probably hip level.
 My legs are completely submerged."
-An Endless Pool can be customized to other depths, and in a deeper pool, the swim current could provide a core workout while you're using the Aqua Bike.
+An Endless Pools Original Series pool can be customized to other depths, and in a deeper pool, the swim current could provide a core workout while you're using the Aquabike.

 Of course, Kim likes her water bike set up just as it is.
 "It’s been wonderful," she says of the Aquabike.
 "It's just a lovely piece of equipment.
 I do half an hour.
 It really is a fun ride."